 - Absentee ballot requests must be submitted on or before 45 days prior to Election Day.

 - Absentee ballots must be postmarked on or before Election Day and received on or before the last day of the general canvass.

 Absentee ballots are only available to certain residents - see if you match the criteria outlined here.

 III.
 REGISTER TO VOTE

-- Here are the requirements to register as a voter in Massachusetts.
+- Here's everything necessary to register as a voter this election season in Puerto Rico.

 Need To Register?